barsoom/ex-remit/README.md

 The app will schedule a recurring process (`Remit.Periodically`) to remove older data.

+It will only remove old-enough reviewed commits, and their associated comments (whether or not the comment notifications are resolved, and independent of the age of the comments).
+This is a bit crude – pull requests welcome for further improvement.

 ### Migrating from the "Review" app

 Did you use our old [Review app](https://github.com/barsoom/review)?
 See `priv/repo/migrate_from_review.exs`.